bevyengine/bevy-website/content/learn/quick-start/getting-started/apps.md

 }
 ```

-The statement `use bevy::prelude::*` brings in the essential things from Bevy.
-However, since it is boilerplate it will be ommitted from all examples where it is irrelevant from here on out.
+The `use bevy::prelude::*` statement brings in the essential things from Bevy.
+For brevity, this guide may omit it in later steps.

 Nice and simple right?
 Copy the code above into your `main.rs` file, then run: